 Recycled water

-Recycled water is wastewater that has been treated to remove contaminants.
+Recycled water is wastewater from homes and business that has been treated to a high standard to remove contaminants.

-Treated recycled water can be used for:
+Once treated, recycled water can be used for purposes such as:

 - irrigating agricultural crops, parks, gardens, golf courses